Eleni-Ke/BE_U4_D2_redo/README.md

 This is a redo of the second day of Backend.
+It's not using a real data base.
 These are the steps with comments:

 1. npm init -y (builds the package.json)
 2. npm i express